Cordova Builder: iOS Storyboards and Android 9 Patch images

 - You can fine-tune the placement and size of these graphics, but you don't have the same fine-grained control as you did with legacy launch images.

-- Don't worry about pixel perfection -- because the images are scaled, there's almost no chance the images will be perfectly fit to the pixel grid.
+- Don't worry about pixel perfection.
+The images are scaled, so there's almost no chance the images will perfectly fit to the pixel grid.
 Since all supported iOS devices use retina screens, users will be hard pressed to notice it anyway.

 Of the images supplied to the launch storyboard, iOS will choose the image that best matches the device and viewport and render that image.

-The Alpha PhoneGap Builder will generate all of the rerquired storyboard images from a single user supplied square 2732px x 2732px (min) png file.
+The Alpha Cordova Builder will generate all of the required storyboard images from a single user supplied square 2732px x 2732px (min) png file.
 The iOS storyboard file is generated from the image specified for the Portrait splash screen.

-The Alpha Anywhere PhoneGap App Builder will automatically remove and replace certain sections of the config xml file that reference legacy splashscreens, storyboards or Android 9-patch images, based on the properties set within the builder.
-All of the sections are marked with XML comments and those comments need to remain in place.
-If legacy splashscreens are specified then the sections for the storyboard and Android 9-patch images are removed, but the comment tags are left intact.
-If storyboards and Android 9-patch images are specified, then the legacy sections are removed.
+The Alpha Anywhere Cordova App Builder will automatically remove and replace certain sections of the config xml file that reference legacy splashscreens, storyboards, or Android 9-patch images based on the properties set within the builder.
+All of the sections are marked with XML comments, and those comments need to remain in place.
+If legacy splashscreens are specified, the sections for the storyboard and Android 9-patch images are removed, but the comment tags are left intact.
+If storyboards and Android 9-patch images are specified, the legacy sections are removed.

-If you are modifying an older PhoneGap project with a legacy config.xml file (the comment tags we added around April of 2017), these sections will be added to the older config.xml file and a message will be displayed, indicating that an older config.xml file was modified.
-In this case, you should edit the config.xml file to remove the older legacy splashscreen section, prior to submission to PhoneGap Build.
+If you are modifying an older Cordova project with a legacy config.xml file (the comment tags we added around April of 2017), these sections will be added to the older config.xml file and a message will be displayed indicating an older config.xml file was modified.
+In this case, you should edit the config.xml file to remove the older legacy splashscreen section prior to submission to Cordova Build.